Avinash174/Samachar_app/README.md

 # Samachara - App

-A News App In Your Language.
+A News App In Your Language .

 ## Getting Started